dottjt/plastic/chapters/05-neighbour.md

 "Yes.
 I would love that."
 I wasn't sure if what I said came across as being needy, however it was genuinely how I felt.
 An overwhelming sense of warmth and connection, which transcended well-beyond her thorough intelligence and marvelous attraction.
 It was a sense of connection that I'd never felt before.
 She was the one that I wanted to be with.
 Of course, as per usual, I wasn't sure if I'd simply become delusional

 She walked me out to the front, waving with a smitten smile attached to her face, as I left her apartment in a giddy of infatuation.
 Maria was her name.
 As beautiful as beauty could be.

+I recieve another text from Milo.
+This time an image.
+Transparent red lace.
+Pure white skin.
+An exercise of pre-cum on this Sunday afternoon.

 ## Scene 1 END